usutradhar/quantify-infrastructure/README.md

         └── plot_funcs.py
 ├── outputfiles/
     └── csvs
-        (contains all the outputs generated in csv format) └── figures
+        (contains all the output csv files)
+    └── figures
         (contains all the output figures)